Film Photography News — April 2024 Recap

 It’s been nearly six years since recreational cannabis became legal in Canada.

-To celebrate the end of the prohibition (belatedly, but just in time for the “4/20” counterculture holiday), I bought a bunch of flower from a local dispensary and made a black and white film developer out of it.
+To celebrate the end of the prohibition (belatedly, but just in time for the “4/20” counterculture holiday), I bought a bunch of flower from a local dispensary and made a black-and-white film developer out of it.

 Read:Developing Film in Cannabis: Test Results and Recipe.” 🌳